josephcrowell/wn-passage-plugin/README.md

     {% if can('calendar_meetings') %}

-    <p>This will show only if the user belongs to a Rainlab.User Usergroup that includes the permision named "calendar_meetings".</p>
+    <p>This will show only if the user belongs to a Winter.User Usergroup that includes the permision named "calendar_meetings".</p>

     {% else %}

-    <p>This will show if the user DOES NOT belong to a Rainlab.User Usergroup that include the permision named "calendar_meetings".</p>
+    <p>This will show if the user DOES NOT belong to a Winter.User Usergroup that include the permision named "calendar_meetings".</p>

     {% endif %}